 - It is as healthy as a curry can be.
 There’s no need to fry or saute.
-It uses just 2 teaspoons of oil at the end of cooking.
+We use just 2 teaspoons of oil at the end of cooking.

-- Use any fish for this Kerala meen curry.
+- Use any fish for this Kerala meen curry (similar to Mangalore fish curry).
 Even bland fish will do since there are a lot of fresh flavors going on in the gravy.

 - Even if the fish has a strong odour, it is compensated by lemon and tamarind.